 Facility is a designated Major.
 Facility continuously or routinely exceeds its design flow.
 Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
 Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
 Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
-Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) Facility is a municipality with a Design Flow ≥ 22,500 gpd.
+Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \boxtimes Facility is a municipality with a Design Flow $\geq 22,500$ gpd.
 Other - please justify.

-✓ At this time, the permittee is not required to conduct WET test for this facility.
+✓ The permittee is required to conduct WET test for this facility.